 - In the case of multiple births, the risk of miscarriage and preterm delivery is higher;

 - The need to spend relatively much time and money;

 - Possibility of developing ovarian hyperstimulation syndrome;

-- The possibility that a son to inherit genetic problems from the father, such as the absence of vas deferens and to have low sperm count (if the father has any of these problems);
+- The possibility that a son inherits genetic problems from the father, such as the absence of vas deferens and to have low sperm count (if the father has any of these problems);

 - Having pain around the abdomen after the egg retrieval process.
 However, the pain can be relieved by painkillers;